TheBevyFlock/bevy_new_2d/README.md

 This template uses [GitHub workflows](https://docs.github.com/en/actions/using-workflows) to run tests and build releases.
 See [Workflows](./docs/workflows.md) for more information.

+## (Optional) Improve your compile times

+[`.cargo/config_fast_builds.toml`](./.cargo/config_fast_builds.toml) contains documentation on how to set up your environment to improve compile times.
+After you've fiddled with it, rename it to `.cargo/config.toml` to enable it.

 ## License

 The source code in this repository is licensed under any of the following at your option: